ChingChuan-Chen/rmkl/README.md

 - [ ] Validate on Mac OS X with Intel.
 - [ ] Detect Apple M1/M2 processor for unsupported archs.
 - [ ] Include [MKL random library](https://anaconda.org/conda-forge/mkl_random).
+- [ ] Find an appropriate name for the package since there is an R package that is called `RMKL`.
 - [ ] On the CRAN (Probably not).

 ## License

-The `rmkl` package is made available under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.
+The `r-mkl` package is made available under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

 To use Intel MKL, you should agree with the (Intel Simplified Software License)[https://www.intel.com/en-us/license/intel-simplified-software-license], as described at (Intel MKL License FAQ)[https://www.intel.com/content/www/us/en/developer/articles/license/onemkl-license-faq.html].